- Dental Practice Director.

 - BDSRCS(EDS, MDS, MFGDP(UK), FDSRCS(Eng), PhD, FDSRCS(OS), FDSRCPS(Glas), FFDTRCS(Ed), Fd)

 Professor Paul Coulthard is an experienced Consultant Oral Surgeon.
 He is Dean & Director of the ‘Institute of Dentistry’, and Professor of Oral & Maxillofacial Surgery, at Barts & The London School of Medicine and Dentistry, Queen Mary University of London.
 Professor Coulthard is a Consultant in Oral Surgery at Barts Health NHS Hospital Trust.
-He is a Consultant Advisor to the ‘Office of the Chief Dental Officer’, NHS England and NHS Improvement, until 2023.
-He was President of the ‘British Association of Oral Surgeons’ 2019 to 2021 and is now Immediate Past President until 2023.
+He is a Consultant Advisor to the ‘Office of the Chief Dental Officer’, NHS England and NHS Improvement, until 2024.
+He was President of the ‘British Association of Oral Surgeons’ 2019 to 2021 and is now Immediate Past President during 2023.
 Professor Coulthard is also a Medico-Legal Expert Witness.

 Professor Paul Coulthard undertook General Clinical Training as a General Dental Practitioner in Manchester and Sheffield.
 His Basic Surgical Training took place in Manchester, Carlisle and London and he undertook a resident training post in Anaesthesia.
 He also spent a short time working overseas.
 Professor Coulthard completed Higher Specialist Surgical Training in Academic Oral and Maxillofacial Surgery in Manchester in 2000.
 This training included surgery of the mouth, surgery for facial injuries and fractures, surgery for facial disfigurement, and surgery of the salivary glands and jaw joint.